Xiaochi-Li/flickrExplorer/README.md

 ### deploy guid
 1. build the project

+### future improvements
+1. use redux container and selector pattern to completely separate redux and react.js code

 ### future features
 1. implement the feature which allows users to only view images they likes.